14.6. Protective Monitoring Obligations¶

 An example of such activity is below:

-- The audit trail is made available in log/ for UNIX .log for Windows and is available for data backup by the administrator.
+The audit trail is made available in log/ for Unix-like systems and .log for Windows.
+It is available for data backup by the administrator.

 Currently there is no option to remove/clean log entries stored in a database from within the SFTPPlus software.
 More details about the audit trail at the event handlers page.